itmat/rum/creating_indexes.md

 by something that identifies your name/assembly, e.g.mouse-mm9.
 Just use alphanumeric, dashes, periods in NAME, do not use underscores.
 The scripts below won't work unless you follow this naming convention exactly.
-Note the suffix must be '.txt' not '.fa'
+Note the suffix must be '.txt' not '.fa'.

 Now go back to the big table of links on the FTP page and click the "GTF" link for your species.